MicrosoftDocs/cpp-docs/docs/cpp/inline-functions-cpp.md

 The **`__forceinline`** keyword overrides the cost-benefit analysis and relies on the judgment of the programmer instead.
 Exercise caution when using **`__forceinline`**.
 Indiscriminate use of **`__forceinline`** can result in larger code with only marginal performance gains or, in some cases, even performance losses (because of the increased paging of a larger executable, for example).

-Using inline functions can make your program faster because they eliminate the overhead associated with function calls.
-Functions expanded inline are subject to code optimizations not available to normal functions.

 The compiler treats the inline expansion options and keywords as suggestions.
 There's no guarantee that functions will be inlined.
 You can't force the compiler to inline a particular function, even with the **`__forceinline`** keyword.
 When compiling with **`/clr`**, the compiler won't inline a function if there are security attributes applied to the function.

 The **`inline`** keyword is available only in C++.
 The **`__inline`** and **`__forceinline`** keywords are available in both C and C++.
 For compatibility with previous versions, **`_inline`** and **`_forceinline`** are synonyms for **`__inline`**, and **`__forceinline`** unless compiler option [`/Za` \(Disable language extensions)](../build/reference/za-ze-disable-language-extensions.md) is specified.